 - Walt Disney World is the obvious second choice – and a favorite for many others, especially with toddlers and younger children.
 WDW is undoubtedly epic!
 Covering 27000 acres, four main theme parks, two waterparks, Disney Springs and Disney Boardwalk, and ESPN Wide World of Sport, theme park fans are undoubtedly going to want to split their time between the two major theme parks.
 See here how to get between Universal and Disney World.

-- Indeed that’s not where the theme park action ends.
+- Indeed, that’s not where the theme park action ends.
 Orlando is also home to SeaWorld, Aquatica Orlando, and Discovery Cove.
 Add to that LEGOLAND Florida and the soon-to-open Peppa Pig Theme Park.
 There’s no wonder you can literally spend WEEKS in Orlando and not run out of new things to do every day.
 We have a complete guide to all the Orlando theme parks here.

 - If you’re splitting your time between parks and other attractions, off-site accommodation somewhere that runs a shuttle service may be more appropriate for your family’s needs.
 Alternatively, stay on-site for the days you are at Univeral Orlando and Walt Disney World, each offering its own on-site perks.
+You could also choose accommodation in Orlando with a water park onsite to split your days between theme parks and relaxing at your resort.

 Beyond the theme parks, there are plenty more family activities and smaller attractions to enjoy in Orlando.